taquitos/JLObjectMapping/README.md

 **\+ (NSArray *)jl_excludedFromSerialization;**

 Implement this method in your model object if your objects have properties that you don't want to be included in your JSON representation when serialized.
-For each property you don't want serialized, add it's name to an array.
+For each property you don't want serialized, add its name to an array.
 An example would be if you have a property named **password** and you didn't want it to be serialized, you return **@["password"]** from this method.

 **\+ (NSDateFormatter *)jl_dateFormatterForPropertyNamed:(NSString *)propertyName;**